obadakhalili/visual-filter/README.md

 # The What

-An unopinionated Vue visual filtering component.
+A headless unopinionated advanced Vue visual filtering component.
 It's built with customizability in mind.

 # Demo and Code Example